vitaut/vitaut.net/_posts/2014-05-22-low-overhead-safe-alternative-to-printf.md

 As you can see C++ Format has 80% less overhead in terms of resulting code size compared to IOStreams and comes pretty close to `printf`.
-In real code the effect of replacing `printf` with C++ Format methods will be even more negligible as the benchmark code consist almost entirely of print methods.
+In real code the effect of replacing `printf` with C++ Format methods will be even more negligible as the benchmark code consists almost entirely of print methods.

 So the conclusion is that safe print methods can easily compete with `printf` both in terms of resulting code size and runtime speed.
 However, this requires